parsaeisa/Notes/Software engineering/Node js.md

 As you can see configurations for getting connected to database is here.

+**Also**, `typeorm` has some important commands which you can see in the commands section of this document.

 ### Cache

 Node.js has a caching feature.
 You can add it to your project using the code below: